mittwald/reference-extension/SECURITY.md

-# Hello-World-Extension security policy
+# reference-extension security policy

 ## Reporting a vulnerability

-If you believe you have found a security vulnerability in this GitHub Action, please [report it privately](https://github.com/mittwald/Hello-World-Extension/security/advisories/new).
+If you believe you have found a security vulnerability in this GitHub Action, please [report it privately](https://github.com/mittwald/reference-extension/security/advisories/new).
 Alternatively, please reach out via email to security@mittwald.de instead of opening a public issue.

 Please do not disclose the vulnerability until we have had a chance to address it.